Emily Quartermaine

 Emily Quartermaine is a fictional character from the ABC soap opera General Hospital.
 The role was originated on January 20, 1995 by Amber Tamblyn, who portrayed the role until July 11, 2001.
 Natalia Livingston subsequently played Emily from April 1, 2003 until May 7, 2008, despite the character's death in November 2007.
 Livingston also appeared for two episodes in 2009, last appearing on June 23.
 Livingston made a surprise return for the show's 50th anniversary, appearing on April 2, 2013.
-She returned once again on March 18, 2014 & April 1, 2014.
+She returned in 2014 for two subsequent guest appearances: on March 18 and April 1, respectively.
 In 2005, Livingston won the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her portrayal of Emily.

 Storylines

 1995–2001

-Dr. Monica Quartermaine meets Emily's mother Paige Bowen while the two women are undergoing treatment for breast cancer.
-After Paige dies, Monica and her husband, Dr. Alan Quartermaine, become Emily's guardians.
+Monica Quartermaine meets Emily's mother Paige Bowen while the two women are undergoing treatment for breast cancer.
+After Paige dies, Monica and her husband, Alan Quartermaine, become Emily's guardians.
 Initially resistant to being adopted by the couple, Emily runs away with Lucky Spencer in search of her estranged aunt.
 The two return, and Emily agrees to let the Quartermaines adopt her.

 When Monica has an affair with Dr. Pierce Dorman, Emily turns to drugs with her new friend Matt Reynolds.
 Pierce sues Monica for sexual harassment.
 Emily's cousin Ned Ashton discovers Emily's addiction.
 After Matt overdoses, Pierce is revealed to be the drug supplier and is soon murdered.
 Initially considered a suspect, Emily is eventually cleared and embarks on a new career in modeling.
 Emily finds herself the subject of a blackmail attempt, when she receives a photograph of her head photoshopped onto the body of a nude model.
 She enlists the help of Lucky, his half brother Nikolas Cassadine, and their mutual friend Elizabeth Webber.
 They discover the culprit is photographer Tom Baker, also responsible for raping Elizabeth.
 He is prosecuted, and sent to prison for blackmailing Emily.
 Due to lack of evidence, he cannot be prosecuted for raping Elizabeth.

 In June 1999, Emily met Juan Santiago, a teenager from Puerto Rico.
 Juan believes local mobster Sonny Corinthos is his biological father.
 The two learn singer Miguel Morez is his father instead.
 Emily, who had harbored romantic feelings for Nikolas, begins dating Juan, despite disapproval from Monica and Alan.
 Juan eventually receives permission from his family to stay in Port Charles.
 Alan and Monica grow to accept the relationship.
 Wanting to follow in his father's footsteps as a singer, Juan secures a recording contract at L&B Records, run by Ned and his ex-wife Lois Cerullo and her friend Brenda Barrett.
 Emily's grandfather, Edward Quartermaine, attempts to sabotage a performance by Ned in order to lure Ned back to ELQ, the family business.
 Emily is overjoyed when Juan is well received as Ned's opening act, a ploy to buy more time while Ned is being located.